Why The U.S. Ranks At The Bottom In A Foreign Aid Index

 On the other hand, American aid given through international organizations like the World Bank or Global Fund to Fight AIDS, Tuberculosis and Malaria scored relatively high for quality.
 Unfortunately, the U.S. does not prefer international organizations and provides 83 percent of its aid directly to recipients — a higher proportion than any of the other countries in the index.

-This is the first time since CGD began publishing the index 15 years ago that it has had the data to calculate the quality of aid, allowing it to recognize that countries like Australia may not give generously but give high quality aid.
+This is the first time since CGD began publishing the index 15 years ago that it has had the data to calculate the quality of aid, allowing it to recognize that countries like Australia may not give generously but give high-quality aid.

 But "development is more than aid," says Ian Mitchell, an author of the report and deputy director of the think tank's Europe office.
 That's why the index also ranks countries on financial transparency, support for technological research and development, protecting the environment, low barriers to trade for developing countries, open migration policies and contributions to global security like peacekeeping or avoiding arms sales to poor and undemocratic countries.

 All these policies of wealthy nations have a strong impact on the development of poor countries, Mitchell says.
-For example, the environmental footprint of rich countries is most responsible for climate change, but poor countries are experience catastrophic consequences because of geographic and economic vulnerability.
+For example, the environmental footprint of rich countries is most responsible for climate change, but poor countries experience catastrophic consequences because of geographic and economic vulnerability.

 Overall, Sweden, Denmark are first and second, respectively, while Germany shares third place with Finland — the first time a non-Scandinavian country has broken into the top three.
 The U.S. ranked 23rd.